 Ask Me About: Travel, Austin Chinese restaurant recommendations, cooking, Kombucha, Chinese cultures

 Nathan Clark has oversight of finance and administration for the organization.
 His department helps to create the organization’s annual budget, create regular financial reports, and assists with its annual audit and administrative operations.
 Nathan has more than 15 years of experience working in nonprofit finance and accounting.
 He graduated from the University of North Texas with a Bachelor of Business Administration degree focused on Management and Entrepreneurship.

-Meg Duffy is a Policy Analyst on the Disaster Recovery and Fair Housing project.
+Meg Duffy is a Senior Policy Analyst on the Disaster Recovery and Fair Housing project.
 She works with communities to document and analyze barriers to successful disaster recovery and advocate for equitable access to resources and opportunities.
 Prior to joining the Texas Appleseed team, Meg worked on community-based research studies on topics ranging from food access to intergenerational poverty.
 She holds a B.A. in public policy from the University of North Carolina and an M.P.P. and M.P.H. from the University of Michigan.

 Ask Me About: Ultimate frisbee, equitable disaster recovery, and Jalapeño Cheddar Cheetos